opentok/opentok-linux-sdk-samples/README.md

 ### [Signaling](Signaling)

-This sample application shows ...
+This sample application shows how to use the signaling API.

 ### [Simple Multiparty](Simple-Multiparty)

-This sample application shows ...
+This sample application shows how to implement a simple video call application with several clients.

 ### [Custom Audio Device](Custom-Audio-Device)

-This sample application shows ...
+This sample application shows how to use the audio device API to implement a custom audio capturer.
+Just like the custom video driver, most applications wil be fine using the default.
+If you want to add custom audio manipulation, look here.

 ### [Custom Video Capturer](Custom-Video-Capturer)

-This sample application shows ...
+This sample application shows how to use both a custom video capturer and redender.
+While most applications will work fine with the default capturer (and therefore won't require an understanding of how the custom video driver work), if you need to add custom effects, then this is where you should start.

 ## Development and Contributing